Infertility and that room in your house set aside as a nursery for your babyFeb 09, 2021

 - Use plants and greenery or flowers to brighten the place up and also get closer to natural beauty and nature.
 It’s also a great source of oxygen of course!

 - Less is more.
 Don’t over decorate or create extra clutter that you don’t need.
-A few decorative and function pieces is best.
+A few decorative and functional pieces is best.

 You’ll be surprised how much better you will feel after you’re finished.
 There will no longer be that constant reminder in your house, and the bad emotions will be replaced with positive energy.